Berwyn-Git/VoC_BettaFish/README-EN.md

 <div align="center">
 <img src="static/image/system_schematic.png" alt="banner" width="800">

 Say goodbye to traditional data dashboards.
-In "WeiYu", everything starts with a simple question - you just need to ask your analysis needs like a conversation
+In "BettaFish Librarian" (图书管理员), everything starts with a simple question - you just need to ask your analysis needs like a conversation
 </div>

 ## 🪄 Sponsors